hotelll/Music_Plagiarism_Detection/appendix.md

 ## Tune the overlapping rate $r$

 Then we tune the overlapping rate.
-We find that **0.9** is the best overlap rate for two datasets since it can best detect plagiarism but will high time consumption.
+We find that **0.9** is the best overlap rate for two datasets since it can best detect plagiarism, but with high time complexity.

 | Overlap Rate | Average Index |  Accuracy  |
 | :----------: | :-----------: | :--------: |